Sonesta White Plains

 Elizabeth Ruder Evergy |

-This panel will feature varying perspectives that helped make Missouri the first U.S. state where every investor-owned utility will soon be offering PAYS.
+This panel featured varying perspectives that helped make Missouri the first U.S. state where every investor-owned utility will soon be offering PAYS.

 4A.
 How Do We Reach and Finance the Savings from Deep Energy Retrofits?